gboeing/ppd534/assignments/reading-responses/readme.md

   1. When can we feel safe making claims about causation?
   2. What dangers lie in making causal claims and why must we be careful as data-driven storytellers?

-Then respond to the following prompt (approx 1/2 page): describe an example from your studies/work/personal life where a causal claim was made, but shouldn't have been.
+Then respond to the following prompt (approx 1/2 page): describe an example from your school/work/personal life where a causal claim was made, but shouldn't have been.
 Why was it inappropriate for the speaker/writer to imply causation?

 ### Reading Response 8

 What is Kitchin's main argument about smart city technology and urban research?
-What is an example of a smart city technology that caused a social harm?
+In your own experience, what is an example of a smart city technology that caused a social harm?
 Whom did this technology harm and for whom was it good?
 Reflect on its creators' intentions and how they fell short of advancing the public good.